ArchanaRohilla/Election_Analysis/README.md

   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
  - The winner of the election was:
   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-## Challenge Summary
-The analyis of the elections show that:
 - There were three counties (named Jefferson, Denver and Arapahoe) in which elections were held.
 - The number of votes per county are:
   - Jefferson:  38,855